zenkaeser/Git-1/week1/homework.md

 14. post the link to your `git_homework` repository :slightly_smiling_face:

- Commands that  you will need:
+Git commands that you will need:
 `git init` - create a new repository
 `git add <file_name>` - tell git to start tracking a file and to update what will be commited `git commit -m "commit_message"` - commit your changes